Last Updated on

 The plan was hatched.
 I would remain in Vientiane a day longer than planned and I would and start on a mural.
 What would I paint?
 We weren’t sure.
 He suggested perhaps an elephant.

 The hunchbacked hostel owner with exactly one volume level (which is one decibel above screeching) pulled me by the wrist to hop on his motorbike.
 There was only one helmet, which he of course wore.
 Standard.

 We weaved through the Vientiane traffic under the blistering hot sun and sticky-wet humidity.
-The paint shop was like an overstuffed Home Depot crammed into a tiny roadside merchant edifice.
+The paint shop was like an overstuffed Home Depot crammed into a tiny roadside merchant edifice (it was no Benjamin Moore).
 My tools would be two brushes, three primary colors of paint, and a pencil.

 I may have gotten in over my head.

 Without much of an idea what to do, I wandered across the street and started taking pictures of the designs on the Buddhist wat.
 The idea of a tattooed elephant came to me and I elected to run with it.

 Immediately I headed back inside, stuck in my headphones, and began sketching.
 I wasn’t going to put paint to wall until both the owner and manager were satisfied with the design.
 I got the green light and applied some green paint before pausing for the night.